 I was surprised how quickly I could tell them apart by their actions.
 While I was able to tell them apart by their looks within a few days, I was also able to watch their funny, little personalities develop.
 Some of the them are brave and others meek.
 Some don’t mind being cuddled while others would prefer to only be near me (and the kids) if I have food.
 They seem to have groups of chicken friends they prefer and they’re already fighting over food that’s perceived to be more valuable.
 For instance, something that looks like a long stringy bug will send a few of them into a tizzy.
 Just wait until they’re outside and can dig for bugs…:)

-I have to say, I’m so thrilled we did this for the kids.
+I have to say, I’m so thrilled we are raising baby chicks for kids.
 There have been moments that I doubted we did the right thing in moving here – like when we were on Snow Day 12 this winter – but seeing the kids interact with the birds has been one of the highlights of my life.

 My son seems to have no fear of his new, feathered friends and loves on them fiercely.
 He literally hugs and loves on them and then afterwards I slather his cheeks with hand sanitizer.

 My daughter was nervous at first but has become a pro at handling them.
-They both have developed a love for them and as they get bigger, I’ll have them help me with more chicken chores like feeding them and cleaning the coop.
+They both have developed a love for them and as they get bigger and raising baby chicks has become easier.
+I’ll have them help me with more chicken chores like feeding them and cleaning the coop.
 Right now, my husband is on the hook.

 The first two weeks we put them in the living room, and I didn’t mind it the first week.
 When Week 2 rolled around I noticed that I couldn’t breathe without smelling wood chips.
 First, I had Kevin move the wood chips downstairs and then we decided to move the chickens to the basement.
 I’m honestly a little sad that they’re in the basement now because they get a bit less attention.
 Although, my husband does work down there so they’ll have him for now.